zhihengli-UR/discover_unknown_biases/README.md

-For example, the ResNet-18 classifier trained on ImageNet's predicted probability on the "Cat" class gradually decreases as the cat's shade of fur color goes darker.
+For example, the ResNet-18 classifier trained on ImageNet's predicted probability of the "Cat" class gradually decreases as the cat's shade of fur color goes darker.